damask-multiphysics/DAMASK/paper.md

 Multi-physics-enriched crystal plasticity simulations are used to establish processing--structure--property relationships of crystalline materials at engineering length and time scales.
 Setting up a simulation requires parameterization of the constitutive models, description of microstructure and geometry, and definition of boundary and initial conditions.
 The interpretation of the resulting data requires tools for statistical analysis, plotting, and 3D visualization.
-Moreover, the design and study of complex materials using various computational techniques requires interoperability between different software packages in ICME worflows [@ShahEtAl2022].
+Moreover, the design and study of complex materials using various computational techniques requires interoperability between different software packages in ICME workflows [@ShahEtAl2022].
 These needs are best addressed by a modular set of routines for pre- and post-processing that integrate seamlessly into an existing ecosystem.

 # Features

 The materialpoint models implemented in DAMASK can be used in conjunction with different solvers: `DAMASK_grid`, `DAMASK_mesh`, `DAMASK_Marc`.
-The grid solver (`DAMASK_grid`) operates on periodically repeated hexahedral domains discretized by a structured grid, whereas the two other solvers are based on the finite element method and can be used for unstructured meshes and allow for more complex geometries.
+The grid solver (`DAMASK_grid`) operates on periodically repeated hexahedral domains discretized by a structured grid, whereas the two other solvers are based on the finite element method and can be used for unstructured meshes, thus allowing for more complex geometries.
-Hence, the definition of the geometry as well as boundary conditions and initial conditions depends on the selected solver and requires different pre-processing tools.
+Hence, the definition of the geometry together with boundary and initial conditions depends on the selected solver and requires different pre-processing tools.
 In contrast, the configuration of the materialpoint model and the DAMASK-specific HDF5 file format that is used to store the simulation results [@DiehlEtAl2017b] are solver-agnostic.

-The DAMASK Python library is a package called `damask` and contains functionality for pre-processing tasks, such as the generation and manipulation of microstructures, load cases, material definition, or numerical parameters, as well as functionality for post-processing that enables analysis and visualization of DAMASK results.
+The DAMASK Python library is a package called `damask` and contains functionality for pre-processing tasks, such as the generation and modification of microstructures, load cases, material definition, or numerical parameters, as well as functionality for post-processing that enables analysis and visualization of DAMASK results.
 A particular focus is laid on finite-strain continuum mechanics and crystallography.
-The routines for conversion between the different kinds of orientation representations, such as Euler angles, rotation matrices, unit quaternions, or axis-angle pairs, are based a consistent set of conventions [@rowenhorst2015consistent].
+The routines for conversion between the different kinds of orientation representations, such as Euler angles, rotation matrices, unit quaternions, or axis-angle pairs, are based on a consistent set of conventions [@rowenhorst2015consistent].
 The provided routines and data tructures interoperate seamlessly with other libraries from the Python ecosystem, such as `NumPy` [@harris2020array], `pandas` [@mckinney-proc-scipy-2010], `Matplotlib` [@hunter2007matplotlib], `SciPy` [@2020SciPy-NMeth], `VTK`/`PyVista` [@ahrens200536] [@Sullivan_PyVista_3D_plotting_2019], `PyYAML`, `h5py` [@collette_python_hdf5_2014] [@FolkEtAl2011], and `orix` [@johnstone2020density] to facilitate the definition of custom ICME workflows.

 Apart from its DAMASK-specific processing capabilities, many routines of the library can be used in other material science and continuum mechanics applications.